 Even after saving money at a public college, you could then lose those savings when you move to a pricier private school and find it won’t accept all your credits.
 That possibility also exists with the more traditional two-year to four-year pathway.
 If you don’t take care in choosing the right courses, you could waste time and money.
 While four-year colleges and universities routinely accept credits from community colleges and other schools, that’s only part of the story.
 For any credits to transfer, they must meet the exact expectations of the incoming school and, in some cases, specific degree programs.

 The transfer approach may not be for everyone.
-But for practical-minded students, transferring can be the ideal way to pursue—and meet—your college dreams.
-Don’t let monetary issue scare you away from pursuing a school that will be a much better fit for you in the long run.
-You can, in fact, save money by transferring colleges and the extra work to do it will absolutely be worth it.
+But for practical students, transferring can be the ideal way to pursue—and meet—your college dreams.
+Don’t let monetary issues scare you away from pursuing a school that will be a much better fit for you in the long run.
+You can save money by transferring colleges, and the extra work to do it will be worth it.